hashicorp/consul/plugin.md

 In this example the *file* plugin is handling all names below (and including) `example.org`.
 If a query comes in that is not a subdomain (or equal to) `example.org` the next plugin is called.

-Now, the world isn't perfect, and there are good reasons to "fallthrough" to the next middleware, meaning a plugin is only responsible for a *subset* of names within the zone.
-The first of these to appear was the *reverse* plugin that synthesis PTR and A/AAAA responses (useful with IPv6).
+Now, the world isn't perfect, and there are may be reasons to "fallthrough" to the next plugin, meaning a plugin is only responsible for a *subset* of names within the zone.

-The nature of the *reverse* plugin is such that it only deals with A,AAAA and PTR and then only for a subset of the names.
-Ideally you would want to layer *reverse* **in front off** another plugin such as *file* or *auto* (or even *forward*).
-This means *reverse* handles some special reverse cases and **all other** request are handled by the backing plugin.
-This is exactly what "fallthrough" does.
-To keep things explicit we've opted that plugins implement such behavior should implement a `fallthrough` keyword.

 The `fallthrough` directive should optionally accept a list of zones.
 Only queries for records in one of those zones should be allowed to fallthrough.
+See `plugin/pkg/fallthrough` for the implementation.

-## Qualifying for main repo
+## Qualifying for Main Repo

 Plugins for CoreDNS can live out-of-tree, `plugin.cfg` defaults to CoreDNS' repo but other repos work just as well.
 So when do we consider the inclusion of a new plugin in the main repo?